learn-ark/dapp-core-module-template/README.md

 # ARK Core - dApp Template Project

-Create a new project based on this template and load your plugin into the corresponding network configuration.
+This is a basic template project for ARK core dApp development.
+Create a new project based on this template and load your plugin into the corresponding network configuration by following the steps below.

-# ARK Core - dApp Installation Setup Steps
-This is a basic template project for Ark dApp development.

 > This Example is currently operational only on our `core/develop` branch!